Yanceyville in Caswell County, North Carolina — The American South (South Atlantic)

 Location.
 36° 24.194′ N, 79° 20.195′ W. Marker is in Yanceyville, North Carolina, in Caswell County.
 Marker is on Badgett Sisters' Parkway, on the right when traveling east.
+The Caswell County Courthouse historical marker is on the south side of the Courthouse Square at the center of Yanceyville, North Carolina.
 Touch for map.
-The Caswell County Courthouse historical marker is on the south side of the Courthouse Square at the center of Yanceyville, North Carolina.
 Marker is at or near this postal address: Courthouse Square, Yanceyville NC 27379, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Bartlett Yancey (approx. 1.7 miles away); William L. Poteat (approx. 2.1 miles away); Bedford Brown (approx. 5.7 miles away); Bright Leaf Tobacco (approx. 6.4 miles away); Calvin Graves (approx. 7.1 miles away); Griers Presbyterian Church (approx. 7.2 miles away); Bethesda Church (approx. 8.2 miles away); Millard Quentin Plumblee (approx. 8˝ miles away).
+Bartlett Yancey (approx. 1.7 miles away); William L. Poteat (approx. 2.1 miles away); Bedford Brown (approx. 5.7 miles away); Bright Leaf Tobacco (approx. 6.4 miles away); Calvin Graves (approx. 7.1 miles away); Griers Presbyterian Church (approx. 7.2 miles away); Bethesda Church Millard Quentin Plumblee (approx. 8½ miles away).
 Touch for a list and map of all markers in Yanceyville.